What's in this article?

 An experienced web developer can easily help you optimize your website for mobile, but you’ll need to make some adjustments to the content to ensure it meets this new audience.

-Most mortgage professionals will decide to perform an overhaul on their desktop website and mobile site at the same time, to ensure both displays a clean, concise design.
+Most mortgage professionals will decide to perform an overhaul on their desktop website and mobile site at the same time, to ensure both display a clean, concise design.

 That means removing pop-ups, videos, or other plug-ins that are weighing your site down and making the user experience more difficult.

-If you expect a visitor on your website to hand over their information willingly, you’re going to have to prove to them that you’re a legitimate mortgage loan officer, lender, or broker, especially if you’re an online mortgage lender.
+If you expect a visitor to your website to hand over their information willingly, you’re going to have to prove to them that you’re a legitimate mortgage loan officer, lender, or broker — especially if you’re an online mortgage lender.

 One way to do this is by adding a landing page for testimonials or reviews.